Last updated Yesterday at 19:45 by Mwahi55 comments

 staple for a while now, increasing our APM and the ease of gathering packs of mobs during

-Thunder Clap gained a massive 100% damage increase.
-This is enforcing
+Thunder Clap has gained a massive 100% damage increase.
+On the other hand,

 Last Stand being moved here and made a passive just gives more survivability